apache/arrow/cpp/README.md

 Note that the clang-tidy target may take a while to run.
 You might consider running clang-tidy separately on the files you have added/changed before invoking the make target to reduce iteration time.
+Also, it might generate warnings that aren't valid.
+To avoid these you can use add a line comment `// NOLINT`.
+If
+NOLINT doesn't suppress the warnings, you add the file in question to the .clang-tidy-ignore file.
+This will allow `make check-clang-tidy` to pass in travis-CI (but still surface the potential warnings in `make clang-tidy`).
+Ideally, both of these options would be used rarely.
+Current known uses-cases whent hey are required:

+*  Parameterized tests in google test.